-Thousands Rally At the Des Moines Women's March
+Budget Cuts Reach Families Getting Cancer Treatment

 Studio One Featured Release

-Featured Release This Week From Kaiser Chiefs
+Featured Release This Week From The Flaming Lips

-Kaiser Chiefs are a fine example of a band that is very popular in their native England, yet remain marginally known in the United States.
-They formed in Leeds under the name Parva in 2000.
-After one album, and the usual record label intrigues, Parva re-invented themselves as Kaiser Chiefs in 2003.
-The name is derived from the Kaizer Chiefs, a South African football team.
-The original lineup of the band has stayed nearly intact, with only the founding drummer being replaced a few years ago....
+The Flaming Lips have been bringing their psychedelically-informed sound to listeners for over 30 years.
+They have established themselves as a must-see live act (did I see you at the Gentlemen of the Road tour, Waverly, summer 2015?)
+On record, Wayne Coyne and company have been as creative, experimental and out-there as anyone, but they have also recorded music that is melodic, accessible and song-oriented.
+The Soft Bulletin (1999) and Yoshimi Battles The Pink Robots (2002) are in that vein,...

 The Latest from IPR Classical